 He pulled out another spare tube and CO2 inflator.

 I ran over to make sure Trin still had all his fingers.
 The CO2 cartridge had exploded.
 He looked up at me still in shock.
 Then we both started laughing.
 I mean really, a dead car and three flat tires and exploding CO2 inflators.
 You can’t make this stuff up.

 He pulled out the hand pump and inflated the spare tube.
 We packed everything up and continued our ride.

 There was a Ford dealership up ahead and we thought we’d give it a shot.
-We waited at the light to do a left-hand turn into the dealership.
+We waited at the light on our bicycles to do a left-hand turn into the dealership.
 While we waited, a truck pulled up next to us.

 “You goin’ in there to buy her a car?” the driver, an older gentleman, asked Trin.
 We said yes, and he laughed and drove off giving Trin the thumbs up.

 In the used car lot, we walked around looking for a car.
 There were a couple of good candidates that we might want to test drive, but after a long while, nobody came out from the dealership.